rangeengine/Range-Engine-Docs/source/api/Range.texture.rst

    .. attribute:: depth

-      Use depth component of render as array of float - not suitable for texture source, should only be used with bge.texture.imageToArray(mode='F').
+      Use depth component of render as array of float - not suitable for texture source, should only be used with Range.texture.imageToArray(mode='F').

       :type: bool